Juju-Beans/hurricane_analysis/README.md

 Using the hurricanes dictionary, code a function that rates hurricanes on a damage scale.
 Have it return a dictionary where the keys are damage ratings and the __values__**(see below) are lists containing a dictionary for each hurricane that falls into that mortality rating.

 ---
-__values__**(Task 7 & Task 9 ): altered code to return onl7 hurricane name as value in dictionary instead of the entire metadata associated hurricane with relavent hurricane.
+__values__**(Task 7 & Task 9 ): altered code to return only the hurricane name as value in dictionary instead of the entire metadata associated hurricane with relavent hurricane.